GwynethLlewelyn/author-category-forked/readme.txt

 == Installation ==

-1. Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation.
+1. Extract the zip file and just drop the contents in the `wp-content/plugins/` directory of your WordPress installation.
-2. Then activate the Plugin from Plugins page.
+2. Then activate the Plugin from the Plugins page.
 3. Done!
 == Frequently Asked Questions ==